fracaludo/RankChem/README.md

 ![homepage](assets/homepage.png)

 The Highlight feature enables the user to input the smiles of a molecule and choose if nucleophilicity or electrophilicity is highlighted.
 The interface will then display the molecule in 3D with the chosen site highlighted.
-The user can also choose the visualiation style and the number of iterations in order to get a more precise result.
+The user can also choose the visualiation style, the colour of the highlight and the number of iterations in order to get a more precise result.
 The Fukui values of each atom will also be displayed.
 An example of the input and output is shown below:

 ![highlight](assets/highlightexample.png)

 Lastly, the Ranking feature enable the user to input multiple smiles and again choose if nucleophilicity or electrophilicity is analysed.
-The interface will then return the moelcules with highest: the most electrophile/nucleophile molecule and lowest the least electrophile/nucleophile molecule.
+The interface will then return the molecules with highest: the most electrophile/nucleophile molecule, and lowest: the least electrophile/nucleophile molecule.
 Their corresponding descriptors values are also displayed.
 An example is shown below:

 ![ranking](assets/rankingexample.png)